dangazineu/tako/docs/designs/exec-workflow-engine.md

 ### 10.3.
 Security and Template Safety

 ### 10.4.
 Usability and Developer Experience

-**❓ Inconsistent Flag Naming**
-- Line 215: `--workflow-from-command` flag is mentioned but not defined in the CLI specification
-- This flag doesn't appear elsewhere in the document
-- **Clarity Issue**: Either define this flag or use existing patterns.

 **❓ Migration Path for Existing Scripts**
 - Many organizations have existing shell scripts for multi-repo operations